balakarthikeyan/notes/questions/laravel-notes.md

 ## What is a Service Provider in Laravel?
 A Service Provider is a class responsible for registering services in the container.
 The AppServiceProvider class for instance.

+All service providers extend the `Illuminate\Support\ServiceProvider` class.
+Most service providers contain a register and a boot method.
+Within the register method, you should only bind things into the service container.
+You should never attempt to register any event listeners, routes, or any other piece of functionality within the register method.

 ## What is Laravel Container?
 The container, in simple terms, is like a magic box in which you store your services that can retrieve and conveniently serve you whatever you need.